All Episodes

 Look for two additional files in your podcast downloads today.

-Those two additional files will be the uh two-hour performance at the Warner Theater last Thursday night in Washington.
+Those two additional files will be the two-hour performance at the Warner Theater last Thursday night in Washington.

-Under the subject line, times have changed, and it's he's he's bouncing off comments made in the last hour.
+And I got this email from a guy named Charles Nelson, a subscriber to my website under the subject line, times have changed, and he's bouncing off comments made in the last hour.

-Thirty years ago, Rush, I stood in line the entire night for a refinery job.
+30 years ago, Rush, I stood in line the entire night for a refinery job.

 The weather was cold and windy.

-By daybreak I was frozen head to toe, but I got an application.
+By daybreak, I was frozen head to toe, but I got an application.

 My son stood in line all night last week for a video game.